k-g-k/ballot-study/README.md

 ### Prototyping with Figma Make ###
-I then took the latest MAPLE designs for the ballot page and fed the schemata into Figma Make to produce a visual map the team could anchor on (Concept E).
-From there I had Figma Make generate several structural concepts for a single tab, and combined the strongest parts of each into one worked example for the team to review (Concept H).
+I then took the latest MAPLE designs for the ballot page and fed the schemata and context doc into Figma Make to produce a visual map the team could anchor on and iterated, producing Concept E. From there I had Figma Make generate several structural concepts for a single tab, and combined the strongest parts of each into one combined example for the team to review (Concept H).

 Prototype: [Figma Make Preview](https://grow-turn-02824673.figma.site)